bossm747/innovatehub-salon/replit.md

 - Applied consistent Inter font typography with uppercase and wide letter spacing
 - Integrated WhatsApp contact (+971 50 290 0752) and Facebook page reference
 - Updated contact information to Dubai, UAE location
+- Transition to Philippines market: Converting all currency from AED to PHP (₱)
+- Replaced all static/mock data with live production database integration
+- Dynamic category generation from database data instead of hardcoded arrays

 ## User Preferences